-Rosenhan's paper has become very influential in the field of critical social psychology and made a major contribution to the Psychiatric Survivors' Movement and other civil rights movements of people labelled with a mental illness.
-The Rosenhan study has also had an impact on mainstream psychology that has been broad and polarising.
+The Rosenhan paper has been very influential in the field of critical social psychology and made a major contribution to the Psychiatric Survivors' Movement and other civil rights movements of people labelled with a mental illness.
+The Rosenhan study has had an impact on mainstream psychology that has been broad and polarising.
 It has had a particular impact on psychological theories and practices regarding mental health and mental illness.
-Your task is to show your understanding of that polarisation by writing two opposing reviews of the study.
-This assignment will draw upon materials covered in the first four weeks of the unit to show your understanding of the cultural and political context and consequence of diagnosing people with a mental illness.
+In this assignment, you will draw upon materials covered in the first four weeks of the unit to show your understanding of the cultural and political context and consequence of diagnosing people with a mental illness and how that understanding points to the continued relevance of the Rosenhan paper.